IBM Cloud Docs

 • Click the overflow menu to delete a service.

-• If Veeam® Backup and Replication is installed, click Veeam backups to open the Self-Service Backup Portal.
+• If Veeam® Backup is installed, click Veeam backups to open the Self-Service Backup Portal.

 • Expand the VMware Cloud Director Availability service to see details and available options for the service.
 For more information, see VMware Cloud Director Availability for VCF as a Service overview.